13742X/app.garlip.com/README.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ---

+## [0.1.3] - 2025-07-12 - Metered Payments and Accounting
+### Added
+-   **Checkout:** Stripe Integration for metered copyrighting with scaleable credit system and audit trail.
+-   **Credit Gating:** API checks a user's balance and rejects requests if they have insufficient credits, providing the correct 402 Payment Required status.
+-   **Statements:** Account & Billing Dashboard.

+## [0.1.2] - 2025-07-12 - Logging

+### Added
+-   **Centralised Logging:** Avoided use of Splunk and created own fully automated logging for faster resolution of bugs.

 ## [0.1.1] - 2025-07-11 - Google Drive & Blockchain Integration

 This release adds the functionality to store creative content on the users own Google Drive folder.